Intergen-NZ/CreateYorFirstNuget_AppVeyor/ReadMe.md

 9) Using [AppVeyor's encryption tool](https://ci.appveyor.com/tools/encrypt) encrypt all your private variables in your appveyor.yml file.
 Also set public variables and set your solution file name in build section.

-10) Push updated files to repository and that should your first build.
+10) Push updated files to repository and that should start a new build.
 ![image](ReadMe_Images/StartOfTheBuild.PNG)

 11) If everything has been setup correctly your build succeeds and your NuGet gets published.
 Congratulations!